Colonial Penn Medigap Plans Review

 FYI:

 FYI: Medigap plans are standardized.
-Plan A from Humana, another provider we've reviewed, offers the same coverage as Plan A from Colonial Penn.
-When comparing providers, you want to focus on the extras, the customer service, and the cost.
+Plan A from Humana, another carrier we’ve reviewed, offers the same coverage as Plan A from Colonial Penn.
+When comparing carriers, you want to focus on the extras, the customer service, and the cost.

 Seniors who live in a skilled nursing facility or plan to move into one